-- Talk about the assault and express feelings.
-Choose when, where, and with whom to talk about the assault, and only disclose information that feels safe for you to reveal.
+- Talk about the experience and express your feelings.
+Choose when, where, and with whom to talk about your experience with sexual violence, and only disclose information that feels safe for you to reveal.

 - Use stress-reduction techniques.
-Exercise by jogging, doing aerobics, walking and practice relaxation techniques such as doing yoga, listening to music, praying and meditating.
+Exercise by jogging, doing aerobics, or walking and practice relaxation techniques such as yoga, listening to music, praying, or meditating.

 - Maintain a balanced diet and a normal sleep cycle as much as possible and avoid overusing stimulants like caffeine, sugar, nicotine, or alcohol or other drugs.

-- Discover your playful and creative self.
-Playing and creativity are important for healing from hurt.
+- Discover your joyful and creative self.
+Finding opportunities to allow yourself to practice joy and creativity are important for healing from hurt.